wbrowar/craft-grid/README.md

 ##### Target Array

-To specify your target field or to use eager loading for your target field, add your target field and the keyword `using` be for your Grid field on the `grid` block:
+To specify your target field or to use eager loading for your target field, add your target field and the keyword `using` before your Grid field on the `grid` block:

 ```twig
 {% grid entry.relatedEntries.with['featuredImage'].all() using entry.grid as gridItems %}